josiasmat/piano-projector/README.md

 The user interface is mostly self-explanatory.
 The browser will ask for MIDI access permission before you can use any MIDI device.

-You can change the keyboard's position by dragging it with the mouse.
-When touch/mouse input is selected, it is yet possible to do it with the right and middle mouse buttons.
+You can change the keyboard position by dragging it with the mouse.
+When touch/mouse input is selected, it is yet possible to move the keyboard using the right or middle mouse buttons.
 Rotate the mouse wheel over the keyboard to zoom in and out.

-Pressing the ALT key will open a keyboard navigation menu; press the underlined characters to navigate, while holding ALT.
+Pressing the **ALT** key will open a keyboard navigation menu; press the underlined characters to navigate, while holding **ALT**.

-ESC triggers the MIDI Panic button.
+**ESC** triggers the MIDI Panic button.
 This is useful mainly for resetting stuck keys.

-F9 toggles the toolbar visibility.
+**F9** toggles the toolbar visibility.

 ## More info